Tegernsee Abbey: Middle Ages

 Restored and re-founded, however, under Emperor Otto II (973-983) as an Imperial Abbey in 978, and re-settled by monks from St. Maximin's Abbey, Trier, Tegernsee entered a new period of growth.
 A charter of 10 June, 979 contains a grant from the emperor of the right of free election of the abbot, as well as freedom from taxes and the imperial protection, by which the abbey was withdrawn from the suzerainty of the rulers of Bavaria.
 With the activities of the monk Froumund (1006-1012) and Abbot Ellinger (1017-1026 and 1031-1041), the abbey became a centre of literature, manuscript production and learning, and was also active in the resettlement of other Benedictine houses in Bavaria, including the newly founded abbey of Saints Ulrich and Afra in Augsburg in c.
 1012.
 Glass works were established at Tegernsee to make stained-glass windows for Bishop Gottschalk of Freising.
 The double doors of the cathedral of Mainz were cast at Tegernsee in 1014.
 In 1083 Abbot Gozbert established a bell foundry which, after Freising, was the oldest in Bavaria.

 This golden age of the abbey lasted almost to the end of the 12th century.
-Among the literary and scientific works produced at that time were: "Ruodlieb" (considered the first German novel; last third of the 11th century); the Quirinals (12th century); "Play about the Antichrist" (1155?); and the Tegernsee Letter Collection (1178 to 1186).
+Among the literary and scientific works produced at that time were: "Ruodlieb" (considered the first German novel; last third of the 11th century); the Quirinals (12th century); "Play about the Antichrist" (1155?); and the Tegernsee letter collection (1178–1186), including the Tegernsee love letters.
 The well-known Tegernseespruch of Walther von der Vogelweide dates either from a little before 1206 or from c.
 1212, and thus belongs, not to this period, but to the beginning of the period of decline that followed.
 Tegernsee was largely spared the political and ecclesiastical confusions arising from the conflict between Pope Alexander III (1159-1177) and Emperor Frederick I "Barbarossa," Holy Roman Emperor, and even managed to acquire substantial privileges from both pope and emperor.

 The shape of the future was made plain with the appointment of Abbot Manegold of Berg, son of the Count of Berg, to this Bavarian abbey in 1189, as the result of political intrigue by the Counts of Andechs, Vögte (lords protectors) of Tegernsee, and Bishop Otto of Freising.
 The political and economic interests of the noble families of Berg, Andechs and Hohenstaufen, now came to dominate the abbey and as a result, it declined during the 13th and 14th centuries into little more than a private monastery dependent on a small number of noble families.
 To make matters worse, it burnt down in 1410.